 The great Gareth Paisey famously uttered “They’ve taken everything we’ve ever loved and dressed it up in quotation marks”, and (clear irony aside, yes, I know), Muse have perfectly embodied this within the clammy, overproduced walls of Simulation Theory.
 Whilst similar intellectual succubi Greta Van Fleet have the dignity to ape Led Zeppelin so entirely that it becomes their identity, Muse picks up the tissue of Kavinsky or Gunship and deposits their beige-rock DNA into it in similar fashion to those used by teenage schlubs on the regular in between bouts of Fortnite and glugs of Mountain Dew Baja Blast.
 The problem with Simulation Theory is not that it’s a ‘change of direction’ or a ‘refreshing new sound’ for the band, but rather a paper mache mask of trendy 80s aesthetics slapped onto the most boring noise imaginable; a hopeless and half-arsed attempt to do something, anything different.

 I’m sure Matt and the gang had a great time in Ableton Live 10 messing around with the default ‘Epic 80s Synth’ pack, but come on, a whole album based on this tedious and already worn out idea?
-We’ve had Stranger Things, we’ve had Ready Player One, why do we need the worst soundtrack of all time for the schlockiest 80s retromania flick of all time that Simulation Theory aspires to be?
+We’ve had Stranger Things, we’ve had Ready Player One – nobody is in want of the soundtrack to the schlockiest 80s retromania flick of all time that Simulation Theory aspires to be.
 Muse don’t so much ‘wear their influences on their sleeve’, instead opting for more of a ‘hollow out and wear the insides of their creative victims’ approach, stitching a faux-authentic jerkin from the scraps of creatively fertile flesh left over from their ravenous consumption and destruction of the original product.
 The version of synthwave that we gleam from Simulation Theory is stretched over Matt Bellamy like a skintight fetish suit – vile and compelling at the same time.

 ‘Algorithm’ kicks off proceedings with a dramatically boring synthline that builds to a thrilling climax that (thankfully) never happens.
-It’s derivative, distressingly flaccid – designed to stir up feelings for something exciting that, dear god, will never occur.
-This is all before Matt Bellamy’s strained, nasal, constantly oscillating and irritating vocal performance kicks in – spewing operatic professions of global enslavement and technocratic governance that are honestly better represented in Hackers.
+It’s derivative, distressingly flaccid – designed to stir up feelings for something exciting that will never occur.
+This is all before Matt Bellamy’s strained, nasal, constantly oscillating and perpetually irritating vocal performance kicks in – spewing operatic professions of global enslavement and technocratic governance that are better represented in Hackers.
 I find myself ultimately horrified that this song leads into another.
 And another.
 Eleven tracks of this garbage before I can liberate my ears from this neon hellscape.
-Christ.

 ‘The Dark Side’.
 It’s the next song.
 Bellamy’s mewling continues as he queefs out the words ‘life’, ‘besieged’ and ‘pursued’ with the energy of a slowly deflating party balloon.
 I strongly believe that Bellamy’s cries to “Break [him]out” and ‘Set [him]free’ are earnest pleas for someone to liberate him from the creative prison he has accidentally locked himself in.
 It’s for the best.